apache/velocity-engine/README.txt

-bin/        This is a temporary build directory. build/      This is where the build scripts live. contrib/    The home for source code which is not officially maintained. convert/    The WebMacro to Velocity conversion program. docs/       This is where the documentation lives. examples/   This is where the examples live. src/        This is where all of the source code to Velocity lives.
+bin/        This is a temporary build directory. build/      This is where the build scripts live. contrib/    The home for source code which is not officially maintained. convert/    The WebMacro to Apache Velocity conversion program. docs/       This is where the documentation lives. examples/   This is where the examples live. src/        This is where all of the source code to Velocity lives.